nannib/Imm2Virtual/README.md

 # Imm2Virtual
 This is a Windows GUI for a procedure to virtualize your EWF(E01), DD(Raw), AFF disk image file without converting it, directly with VirtualBox.

-This tool include Arsenal Image Mounter: https://arsenalrecon.com/weapons/image-mounter/
+This tool includes Arsenal Image Mounter: https://arsenalrecon.com/weapons/image-mounter/

 You need: